lykmapipo/mongoose-polymer/README.md

-# mongoose-polymer (WIP)
+# mongoose-polymer

 [![Build Status](https://travis-ci.org/lykmapipo/mongoose-polymer.svg?branch=master)](https://travis-ci.org/lykmapipo/mongoose-polymer)

-Polymorphic associations for [mongoose](https://github.com/Automattic/mongoose) inspired by [laravel polymorphic relations](http://laravel.com/docs/4.2/eloquent#polymorphic-relations)
+Polymorphic associations for [mongoose](https://github.com/Automattic/mongoose) inspired by [laravel polymorphic relations](http://laravel.com/docs/4.2/eloquent#polymorphic-relations) and others.

 ## What is it
-Polymorphic associations allow a model to belong to more than one other model, on a single association.
+`mongoose-polymer` and thus polymorphic associations, allow a model to belong to more than one other model, on a single association.
 For example, you might have a photo model that belongs to either a user model or an product model.

 ## Installation
 ```sh